The Mandalorian Just Revealed Important Details About Baby Yoda – Including His Real Name

 While we maintain that The Child will forever be known as Baby Yoda among viewers, we learn that his actual name is Grogu (cue the moniker discourse).
-We also gain a better understanding of where our favourite meme-able character came from, thanks to Ahsoka Tano (Rosario Dawson), who made her live-action debut.
-She explains that Baby Yoda — er, sorry, Grogu — used to live on Coruscant, where he was trained by several masters at the Jedi Temple.
-But when the Galactic Empire rose to power and seized the sacred sanctuary, Grogu was hidden and forced to keep his Force-fuelled abilities a secret.
-Because of this, he began to develop and harbour anger.
+We also gain a better understanding of where our favorite meme-able character came from, thanks to Ahsoka Tano (Rosario Dawson), who made her live-action debut.
+She explains that Baby Yoda – er, sorry, Grogu – used to live on Coruscant, where he was trained by several masters at the Jedi Temple.
+But when the Galactic Empire rose to power and seized the sacred sanctuary, Grogu was hidden and forced to keep his Force-fueled abilities a secret.

 Ahsoka senses a darkness in Grogu and notes that he holds the same fear that made Anakin Skywalker turn to the dark side.
-She declines to take him in as her trainee, but she also believes that he and Mando (Pedro Pascal) share a deep connection.
-Ahsoka advises them to go to the planet Tython, where there's a Jedi Temple, and place Grogu on a seeing stone at the top of a mountain.
-That might help him reach other Jedi, though there aren't many left.
+She then declines to take him in as her trainee, believing that he and Mando (Pedro Pascal) share a deep connection and attachment.
+Ahsoka advises them to go to the planet Tython, where there’s a Jedi Temple, and place Grogu on a seeing stone at the top of a mountain.
+That might help him reach other Jedi, though there aren’t many left.
 But, of course, that might also attract the attention of their adversaries.
-It's a gamble, but considering everything else Mando and Grogu have been through, they're perpetual inhabitants of Planet Dangerous Uncertainty.
+It’s a gamble, but considering everything else Mando and Grogu have been through, they’re perpetual inhabitants of Planet Dangerous Uncertainty.